 We aspire to free our functions from wasting energy and plastic:

-- Eliminate food waste in the synagogue and at members’ homes through food scrape composting via the municipality.
+- Eliminate food waste in the synagogue through food scrape composting via the municipality.
+Members contact Judy Zingher if you are interested in bringing the Shabbat compost to the DPW after Kiddush.

 - Help the synagogue to accomplish heating and cooling without use of fossil fuels